SanchPet/Telephone-book/README.md

 You can __see the list of all notes__ and __see any note in details__

 Program interacts with user in a dialog format, recieving commands from keyboard.

+Write me your thoughts about the code and my app.
+I am beginner and any code-review is very useful.
 ____
 ## Screenshots
 ![Main menu](https://i.imgur.com/1eyNSYv.png "Main menu")